JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Louise.md

 He told us a website which can be very interesting for us, art students.

-•	What is the context in which you operated?
+<i>•	What is the context in which you operated?
 _ What physical systems did you investigate?
 _ What did you find?
 _ What is your hacking method?
 _ If your method is a tool set, how would you explain to someone else how to use it?
-_ In what way are these tools limited/biased?
+_ In what way are these tools limited/biased?</i>

 For the final assignment we made a video.
 Together with our group we had a lot of discussions about what we want to achieve within this autonomous hacking practice.